boywithalo/projmanager/README.md

-# Telegram Project Manager Bot
+# ProjManager

-Manage your projects seamlessly right from Telegram!
-This bot helps you track tasks, set deadlines, assign responsibilities, and stay organized.
+Use telegram to manage your porjects.
+This bot helps you stay organized.

 ---

 ## 🎯 **Key Features**
-- **Task Management**: Create, edit, and delete tasks with ease.
+- **Task Management**: Create, edit, and delete projects with ease.
-- **Team Collaboration**: Assign tasks to team members and keep everyone informed.
+- **Skill management**: Assign skills to your projects.
-- **Notifications**: Receive updates and reminders about deadlines.
-- **Progress Tracking**: View the status of tasks and overall project progress.
-- **Simple Commands**: User-friendly bot commands for effortless management.
+- **Simple Commands**: Bot commands for effortless management.

 ---